sakshigarg12/learn-to-code/README.md

 In this problem, we are giving array of piles of bananas , and given the minimum time to eat those bananas now we have to find that how much banannas koko eat per hour so he can eat all piles of bananas within that given time , and in one hour he can eat only one pile of bananas if finish early then he has to wait that hour to finish to another pile on another hour.

 My Approach :
+In this problem, we use binary search to efficiently find the minimum eating speed k (bananas/hour) at which Koko can finish all the bananas in h hours.
+We cannot try every value of k from 1 to max(piles) through brute force — it would be too slow.
+So we use binary search in the range [1, max(piles)].We define our binary search range: left = 1 (minimum possible eating speed), right = max(piles) (maximum speed — if Koko finishes a full pile in 1 hour). mid = (left + right) / 2 represents the current eating speed (bananas/hour).
+The more bananas Koko eats per hour (higher k), the less total time it takes.
+This is a monotonic decreasing function, so binary search works.
+For each mid (eating speed), we calculate the total hours Koko needs:

+for (int pile : piles) {
+    totalHours += (pile + mid - 1) / mid;  // ceiling division
+}
+We compare this totalHours with the given h if (totalHours <= h) {
+    ans = mid;         // possible answer, but maybe we can do better (lower k) right = mid - 1;   // try smaller eating speed
+} else {
+    left = mid + 1;    // speed too slow, try higher
+}

 //Day- 4